mayurkadam9833/Medical-Insurance-Charges-Estimator/README.md

-The goal was to build a regression model that predicts the severity of an insurance claim based on customer and claim features.
+The goal is to build a regression model that predicts the severity of an insurance claim based on customer and claim features.
 Accurate predictions can help insurers in risk assessment, pricing, and resource allocation.